hihihippp/kinney/README.markdown

 - Kinney::Clip#mp4 and Kinney::Clip#webm are used for the video URLs.
 Currently to cover the most modern browsers you'll want to create both MP4 and WebM access copies of your video.
 - Kinney::Clip#vtt is for WebVTT captioning if available.

+When overriding these methods you have the flexibility to use whatever you enter into the filename field to determine the final URL however you would like.
+You might follow a similar convention with filenaming and placement, but have them on another host.
+Or you could just use the information to connect to a database to retrieve the URL.

-Instead of adding these files to you application and placing them under version control, you may consider keeping this simple structure and the defaults in place and using symlinks for this directory.
+Instead of adding these media files to your application and placing them under version control, an initial simple step you may consider is to keep this simple structure and the defaults in place and using symlinks for these directories.

 ### app/models/kinney/image.rb
 This file is generated so that the image model can have an #external_url method.
 This allows you to link out from an image modal to the original image where you might have more information about the resource.